 We give higher priority for children where there is an exceptional need to attend this school and not another school.
-The need must be specific to this school: a child may have very challenging circumstances that require additional support but if that support could also be provided at another school, there would be no exceptional need to attend this school.
+The need must be specific to this school: a child may have very challenging circumstances that requires additional support but if that support could also be provided at another school, there would be no exceptional need to attend this school.

-In order to seek priority on this basis, parents must complete the application online.
-This is available from the LA's website at www.dorsetforyou.gov.uk/school-admissions All applicants must use a common application form from their home LA.
+In order to seek priority on this basis, parents must complete the application which is available from the local authority's website at www.dorsetforyou.gov.uk/school-admissions All applicants must use a common application form from their home local authority.